-- 23. Check the tube's straightness, horizontally and vertically. - If adjustment is necessary: - Take tension off the cables by supporting the tube. - Note: A thin strap can be fed between the tube and windguard, around the bottom of the tube and out the other side.
-Then, it can be supported by a winch or forklift. - Adjust eyebolts at the hopper end. - Remove support from the tube to view the result of the adjustment. - Repeat process until the tube is straight.
+24. Check the tube's straightness, horizontally and vertically.

+If adjustment is necessary:

+Take tension off the cables by supporting the tube.

+A thin strap can be fed between the tube and windguard, around the bottom of the tube and out the other side.
+Then, it can be supported by a winch or forklift.